reproducible-reporting/templates/DOCUMENTATION.md

 - Git
 - Python

-Without these competences, it is still possible to contribute to an article that uses this template, but it will be difficult to take the lead.
+Without these competences, it is still possible to contribute to a publication that uses this template, but it will be difficult to take the lead.

 ### Required software and configuration